 - Prototype of the payment page on the website: 30th August 2021

 - Installation of the page on the website: 30th September 2021

 - The project is completed within the schedule.

 - The project is completed within the set budget.

 - The payment page has passed the security test

 - Coder- Scott B

 Project Sponsor- Alan, CEO of ABC company

-In the present era, project management professionals or PMP Certified project managers make use of various tools to develop such project charters.
-PMP Certification holders master the art of designing project charters through PMP Training course.
-There are a wide range of templates available for preparing the charter.
-This way organizations can reduce the time taken to carry out the activities in the planning phase.
+In the present era, project management professionals or PMP Certified project managers use various tools to develop such project charters.
+PMP Certification holders master designing project charters through PMP Training courses.
+There is a wide range of templates available for preparing the charter.
+This way, organizations can reduce the time taken to carry out the activities in the planning phase.
 Hence, Project Charters are considered vital to the process of managing projects.